-...Across the 8th Dimension, to complete the film's full official title.
 Mind-bendingly bizarre, irrationally odd, impenetrably convoluted, uniquely unclassifiable...
-Buckaroo Banzai has been confounding filmgoers since 1984.
-And I'll confess here and now: I'm a yuuge fan; it remains unmoved from my top five film faves of all time.
-This quirky, never-to-be-replicated confection carries an unwritten warning: "You either get it or you don't."
-And what makes it even better is it's totally self-aware.
-From the outset the film announces, You'll either love me or you won't, and if you do, here's a cookie.
-It has, perhaps paradoxically, helped me maintain my sanity merely by existing.
+Buckaroo Banzai has been confounding filmgoers for over three decades.
+And I'll confess here and now: I'm a yuuuge fan; it remains unmoved from my top five film faves of all time.
+This quirky, never-to-be-replicated confection carries an unwritten warning: "You either get it or you don't (and if you do, here's a cookie)."
+What makes it even better is it's totally self-aware, flaunting its own internal references.

-I vividly recall seeing it for the first time.
+My memory of seeing it for the first time remains clear.
 An old friend of mine joined me and my wife for our semi-regular movie night.
 About fifteen minutes into the video, my wife left the room.
 But my friend and I stuck it out, and when it was done, we found ourselves staring at one another, jaws agape.
-"What did we just see?" one of us uttered.
-We agreed to watch it again.
+"What did we just see?" one of us muttered, whereupon we agreed to watch it again.
 When the next opportunity arose, I talked my wife into sticking with it, which she did—much to her delight.
-For years since that time, we held "save the world" night on a semi-monthly basis, where we'd chant certain lines of dialog on cue (vaguely like Rocky Horror audiences), then laugh hysterically.
+For years since that time, we held "save the world" night on a semi-monthly basis, where we'd chant certain lines of dialog on cue (somewhat like Rocky Horror audiences), then laugh hysterically.

 Those readers who've seen it—and got it—know of what I speak.
 You've noticed how Buckaroo pervades every aspect of popular culture in the film's self-contained universe... how the music score always references the "oscillation overthruster" theme... how many of the sub-plot threads are never resolved—and you don't care.
 Kind of freaky, isn't it?
-If you've somehow missed this precious film, and might enjoy perhaps one of the most successful Americanizations of Monty Python (in an obscure, tangential way impossible to articulate), please see it.
+If you've somehow missed this precious film, and might enjoy something vaguely akin to Americanized Monty Python (in an obscure, tangential way impossible to articulate), please see it.